Blaze240/Cloud_Limit-Switch/README.md

-# Limit Switch Cloud/EX Mode Cloud
+# Limit Effects Cloud
-Skyline plugin that modifies Cloud's effects while in Limit Break form as well as swapping his weapon in Limit Break.
-Also replaces his weapon during Final Smash.
-Inspired by Cloud's EX Mode in Dissidia Final Fantasy.
+Skyline plugin that modifies Cloud's effects while in Limit Break form.

 ## General Changes
-* Sword trails are changed to the blue variant during Limit Break for the following moves:
+* Sword trails and swordflare effect are changed to the blue variant during Limit Break for the following moves:
   * Neutral Aerial
   * Up Aerial
   * Back Aerial